Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 - Business appears as permanently closed: If your business shows as “permanently closed,” you can claim the listing and then mark it as open.
 This often happens with businesses that have changed hands or reopened after a temporary closure.

-- Duplicate listings: If multiple listings exist for your business, claim the most complete one and then request removal of the duplicates through Google support.
+- Duplicate listings: If multiple listings exist for your business, claim the most complete one and then request removal of the duplicates through Google support to avoid confusing potential customers.

 - Unable to access the email or phone number associated with the business: If you can’t access the verification methods listed, you may need to contact Google Business Profile support directly for alternative verification options.